 Some of the lists of free persons on convict ships included in this series are indexed in the Index to Miscellaneous Immigrants 1828-43.

-See also: Guide to New South Wales State Archives relating to Convicts and Convict Administration [Convict Guide] (Guide 4, 2006) (Appendix III pp.280-297) available in State Records reading rooms and Community Access Points.
+See also: Guide to New South Wales State Archives relating to Convicts and Convict Administration [Convict Guide] (Guide 4, 2006) (Appendix III pp.280-297) available in the Western Sydney reading room and Community Access Points.

 (2/8240-8246, 2/8249-8284 part; X738-739).
 44 vols (part).